appveyor/website/NJekyll/site/docs/notifications.md

 ## Slack

-Slack notification nicely differentiates between passed and failed builds by changing color of AppVeyor logo:
+Slack sends notifications as message attachments which allows differentiating successful/failed builds/deployments with color.

 ![slack-build](/site/images/docs/notifications/slack-build.png)

+Slack notifications can be configured to use either *Authentication token* and *channel name* or *Incoming webhook*.

-### Authentication token
+### Authentication token with channel name

+When authentication token is used channel name must be specified.
 Slack API authentication token can be generated on this page (**Authentication** section): <br/>
 [https://api.slack.com/web](https://api.slack.com/web)

+When you specify channel name make sure it starts with `#` sign if it's public channel, for example `#builds`.
+In `appveyor.yml` you need to quote channel name to pass YAML validation, for example:

+    - provider: Slack
+      auth_token:
+        secure: AAABBB+CCC==
+      channel: '#channel'

+### Incoming webhook

+Slack notifications can be configured to use [Incoming webhook](https://api.slack.com/incoming-webhooks).
+When webhook is used channel name can be omitted as it's encoded into webhook URL.

+Follow **incoming webhook integration** link on [Incoming webhooks](https://api.slack.com/incoming-webhooks) page to generate new incoming webhook.

+In `appveyor.yml` webhook URL can be set as secure string, for example:

+    - provider: Slack
+      incoming_webhook:
+        secure: AAABBB+CCC+DDD==

 ### Message template